19 Creepy Meanings Behind Shel Silverstein Poems and Stories

 Yeah a son is fun but it's a joy to have a boy named Sue!

-The title on this one needs no explanation - this poem is literally about eating a baby.
+This poem is literally about eating a baby.

 Someone ate the baby.

 Someone ate the baby

 So she won't be out to play.

 Or have to feel if she is dry.